ericjwdchen/ericjwdchen.github.io/bookshelf.md

 ## 2018

+- **The Four: The Hidden DNA of Amazon, Apple, Facebook, and Google** by Scott Galloway <span class="primary-color">★★</span>

+  I enjoy the sharp wit and insight that Scott Galloway has in his Youtube series, and his book is no different.
+Galloway is to the point and blunt about the amazing benefits and problems that are the result of Facebook, Google, Amazon, and Apple accruing unmatched talent, capital, and data.

+  Also of value is Galloway's chapter about how you should approach and shape your career in light of these new dynamics created by large tech companies.
+He gives cogent advice, and it's the most valuable part of the book for me.
+Galloway's career talk brings the same blunt clarity as his business insight.
+For example, on following your passion,

+  > People will tell you to "follow your passion."
+This, again, is bullshit...
+People who tell you to follow your passion are already rich.
+  > ...
+  > No kid dreams of being a tax accountant.
+However, the best tax accountants on the planet fly first class and marry people better looking than themselves—both things they are likely to be passionate about.

+  You won't agree with all of Galloway's opinions, but I think you'll find enough of them to be useful, and some extremely so.
+I have.

 - **Irrational Exuberance** by Robert J. Shiller <span class="primary-color">★</span>

   In light of the extraordinary rise of cryptocurrency, I thought it would be a good idea to read Robert Shiller's thoughts on bubbles and speculation.
 That was a good idea.
 While the bubble is in a new asset class, the phenomena and patterns that Shiller describes have many parallels in crypto.